 - reduction of natural resources, including food for indigenous communities and local populations.

-The awareness of the importance of forests and the need to protect them should be a priority anywhere in the world, seeking to reconcile the economic development of countries without costing the environment so much - basically, what we call sustainable development.
+Raising awareness of the importance of forests and the need to protect them should be a priority anywhere in the world, seeking to reconcile countries' economic development without it costing the environment too much - basically, what we call sustainable development.

 What do we need to do?

 Isn't it "just" protecting and reforesting?
-In reality, this is a complex problem, far from being a simple equation like "let's plant more trees and stop the burning.
-There are thousands of factors and agents involved, and clearly the solution will not happen overnight.
+In reality, this is a complex problem, far from being a simple equation like "let's plant more trees and stop the fires".
+There are thousands of factors and agents involved, and clearly the solution won't happen overnight.

-The Brazilian government has made efforts to combat deforestation, with the implementation of laws and environmental conservation policies, such as the Forest Code and the Plan for the Prevention and Control of Deforestation in the Legal Amazon.
-However, these efforts are often insufficient and enforcement is still precarious, which allows illegal activities to continue to take place.
+The Brazilian government has made efforts to combat deforestation by implementing environmental conservation laws and policies, such as the Forest Code and the Plan for the Prevention and Control of Deforestation in the Legal Amazon.
+However, these efforts are often insufficient and enforcement is still precarious, which allows illegal activities to continue.

-Planting trees in an uncontrolled manner won't work either.
-If reforestation is impulsive (i.e., without a good execution plan) it can end up being counterproductive, damaging species diversity or agricultural crops.
-Environmental restoration is a process that requires care and planning that considers basic elements such as climate, altitude, soil type, and regional factors.
+Planting trees in a disorderly manner doesn't solve the problem either.
+If reforestation is impulsive (i.e. it doesn't have a good implementation plan) it can end up being counterproductive, damaging species diversity or agricultural crops.
+Environmental restoration is a process that requires care and planning that takes into account basic elements such as climate, altitude, soil type and regional factors.

-A good reforestation project must count on stages from pre-planting, covering the control of competing plants, the verification of soil acidity and its correction, the fertilization process, among others.
-By planting in areas where there was previously devastated vegetation, the restoration of the ecosystem will generate a series of benefits, of which we highlight
+A good reforestation project should include pre-planting steps, including the control of competing plants, checking the acidity of the soil and correcting it, the fertilization process, among others.
+By planting in areas where there used to be devastated vegetation, the restoration of the ecosystem will generate a series of benefits, of which we highlight:

 - the absorption of CO²,

-- control of the climate crisis and high temperatures.
+- controlling the climate crisis and high temperatures.

 And what can't we do?

-Imitating the Disaster Girl meme and standing by with our arms folded.
+Imitate the Disaster Girl meme and stand by.
 Our mission is to green Brazil again!
-Come be part of a large community of environmental restorers with Abundance Brazil.
+Come and join a great community of environmental restorers with Abundance Brasil.